-- Check that the student has played the number games or multiplication grids and remind parents that it is important if they haven't played them with their child. - Ask the parent to work on the recall of multiplication facts grid at least once each week.
+- Check that the student has completed the number tasks or multiplication grids and remind parents that it is important if they haven't used them. - Ask the parent to work on the recall of multiplication facts grid at least once each week.
 If the child is ok with it, have them time themselves, then plot the time over each week that school is closed.
 Hopefully they will improve significantly.
 Do not make this a requirement though as some children respond with heightened anxiety.